innocampus/moodle-quizaccess_watermark/README.md

 ## Requirements

-This plugin requires Moodle 3.9+.
+This plugin requires Moodle 3.9+ and PHP 7.4+.

 ## Installation